What does it mean to be diagnosed with primary progressive MS?

 What are the symptoms?

-In more than eight out of ten people with primary progressive MS, the first symptom experienced is stiffness and/or weakness in both legs.
+In more than 8 out of 10 people with primary progressive MS, the first symptom experienced is stiffness and/or weakness in both legs.

 It gradually gets worse and results in minor problems, such as tripping on kerbs or when going up steps, but can then change to more obvious walking difficulties.